dalfonsonash/Home_Sales/README.md

 Import the necessary PySpark SQL functions for this assignment.

-Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.
+Read the `home_sales_revised.csv` data in the starter code into a Spark DataFrame.

-Create a temporary table called home_sales.
+Create a temporary table called `home_sales`.

 Answer the following questions using SparkSQL: